-Local governing bodies can fund their share of eligible project costs from any other source including from state government.
-For local governing bodies, total Commonwealth funding for the project cannot exceed 50 per cent of the total project expenditure.
+For local governing bodies, total Commonwealth funding for the project cannot exceed 50 per cent of the total eligible project expenditure.
+Local governing bodies can fund their matched funding contribution from any other source including from state government.

 3.2.
 Project period